swiss-art-research-net/docs/docs/ordea-report/3_sem_modelling.md

 #### 3.4.3 Modelling use cases

 As use cases for the modelling of digital provenance, we consider a broad set of data processing pipelines.
 While some of them are quite generic and can be applied to several media types (classification and similarity), others are more specific to the domain of computer vision.
-These use cases do not aim at exhaustive coverage of all possible cases, but they rather aim to cover a broad variety of situations that one is faced with when documenting the provenance of machine-generated annotations.
+These use cases do not aim at an exhaustive coverage of all possible cases, but they rather aim to cover a broad variety of situations that one is faced with when documenting the provenance of machine-generated annotations.

 ##### Image classification